Alegruz/ComputerGraphicsStudies/External/slang/share/doc/slang/user-guide/a3-02-reference-capability-atoms.md

 `raytracing_anyhit_closesthit`
 > Collection of capabilities for raytracing with the shader stages of anyhit and closesthit.

+`raytracing_lss`
+> Collection of capabilities for linear swept spheres.

+`raytracing_lss_ho`
+> hit object APIs allow raygen shaders, but not the non-hit object APIs.
+So we have this special
+> capdef specifically for the hitobject variant.
+> Collection of capabilities for linear swept spheres.

 `raytracing_anyhit_closesthit_intersection`
 > Collection of capabilities for raytracing with the shader stages of anyhit, closesthit, and intersection.